Astlaan/electricity-consumption-mix/README.md

 - There may be gaps in the data, due to information outages.
 How to deal with these?
 - Will the mean work well if there are gaps in the data?
 Ex. in one of the hours, only 3 blocks exist due to data outage?
 (Have to check if production zero of a source is represented in the data by an absense or a zero)
 - I may be forcing a convertion from NaN to 0 somewhere, check if it is sensible.

-- Physical flows are not working properly? data is wrong
+- Actual Consumption from the energy sources themselves is not being considered.
+Take a look at how big they are and if they really should be included

+- Remove psr_type column from flows and generations
+- Fix column called "Unknown" in flow, should be quantity

 ## To-Do Features: